FOULAB/foubot2/README.md

-To compile for foubot's hardware, set the following:
+To compile for foubot's hardware, run the following:

-	export GOARCH=arm64 GOARM=5 GOOS=linux
+	GOARCH=arm64 GOOS=linux go build

 Running on a Raspberry Pi Model 4 B with a GPIO wired to the Big Red Button.